CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperV2.md

 ### `IS_INVERSE`
 !!! description "`PegKeeperV2.IS_INVERSE() -> bool: view`"

-    Getter to check if crvUSD is inverse.
+    Getter to check if crvUSD token index in the pool is inverse.
 This variable is set when initializing the contract.
 If crvUSD is coin[0] in the liquidity pool, `IS_INVERSE` will be set to `true`.
 This variable is not directly relevant in the PegKeeper contract, but it is of great importance in the `PegKeeperRegulator` regarding calculations with oracles.

     Returns: true or false (`bool`).